You are given a number

 Summing the squares of the digits is straightforward.

-We offer four different ways to determine whether the sum of the squares of the digits is a square number.
-We'll call the sum of the squares of the digits \(S\).
+of the digits is a square number.
+We'll call the sum of the squares

 The advantange of this method is that quick.
 The disadvantage is that we have to deal with floating point numbers.
 Which means we may have rounding errors.